 Represent the Association in all Regents’ meetings and University meetings as requested by the Board of Regents or University administration.

-Request regular meetings with the University leadership including the President, Provost, Vice Presidents, and Deans.
+Meet with University leadership, including the President, Provost and Vice Presidents, as needed, through the University’s designated staff person.

 The term of office of the President shall be one (1) year.
 The President may not be reelected.